Mariska Hargitay: Early life

-Hargitay was born at Providence Saint John's Health Center in Santa Monica, California, the daughter of actress and 1950s-era sex symbol Jayne Mansfield.
-Her father was the Hungarian-born former Mr. Universe, Mickey Hargitay.
+Mariska Magdolna Hargitay was born at Providence Saint John's Health Center in Santa Monica, California, to actress Jayne Mansfield.
+The biological father was later found to be singer Nelson Sardelli.
+She was conceived during her mother's marriage to Mickey Hargitay, so he was the legal father, and Mariska grew up believing he was her biological father as well.
 Her first and middle names are Hungarian and refer to Mary Magdalene (Mariska is a diminutive of Mary).
-She was raised Catholic and has two older brothers, Miklós and Zoltán, as well as three half-siblings, Jayne Marie Mansfield and Antonio "Tony" Cimber (from her mother's first and third marriages, respectively) and Tina Hargitay (from her father's first marriage).
-Hargitay's parents divorced in May 1963, but a judge later found their Mexican divorce invalid.
-They reconciled a few months before Hargitay's birth in January 1964, but soon separated again.
+She was raised Catholic.
+Jayne Mansfield had four other children: Jayne Marie Mansfield, Miklós "Mickey" Hargitay, Jr., Zoltán Hargitay, and Antonio "Tony" Cimber.

+In 1962, troubles arose in Mansfield and Hargitay's marriage after Mansfield had an affair with an Italian filmmaker.
+Mansfield and Hargitay divorced in May 1963, but a judge later found their Mexican divorce invalid.
+After Mansfield realized she was pregnant with Mariska, she and Hargitay reconciled in January 1964.
+However, they soon separated again.
 In August 1964, Hargitay's mother successfully petitioned the court to rule the Mexican divorce legal.
-A few weeks later, Mansfield married the director Matt Cimber, who had directed her in a 1964 production of the William Inge play Bus Stop.
-By the summer of 1966, however, Mansfield and Cimber had filed for divorce.

-On June 29, 1967, Mansfield was in an automobile accident on a stretch of U.S. Route 90 between New Orleans and Bay St. Louis, Mississippi.
-The accident ripped off the top of the car, instantly killing Mansfield, her boyfriend Sam Brody, and the driver.
-Asleep in the back of the vehicle, Mariska, then three-and-a-half years old, was left with a zigzag scar on one side of her head.
-Her brothers, Miklós and Zoltán, escaped with minor injuries.
-After the death of their mother, the three siblings were raised by their father and his third wife, Ellen Siano.
-Hargitay dislikes comparisons with her famous mother and, at age 18, said, "My dad was Mr. Universe, so it would be fun for me to be Miss Universe".
+On June 29, 1967, Mariska, her mother, and Mansfield's boyfriend Sam Brody were in an automobile crash on a stretch of U.S. Route 90 between New Orleans and Bay St. Louis, Mississippi.
+The accident ripped off the top of the car, instantly killing Mansfield, Brody, and the driver, Ronnie Harrison.
+Asleep in the back of the vehicle, three-and-a-half-year-old Mariska and her brothers, Miklós and Zoltán, escaped with minor injuries.
+The accident left Mariska with a zig-zag scar on her head.

+After the death of their mother, Hargitay and her brothers were raised by Mickey Hargitay and his third wife, Ellen Siano.
+Hargitay dislikes comparisons with her famous mother and, at age 18, said, "My dad was Mr. Universe, so it would be fun for me to be Miss Universe."
 Hargitay has said that the early loss of her mother left "a hole in my life that won't ever be filled.
 I will never get over it.
-I will always be a girl who lost her mom".
-Hargitay's father died in 2006 from multiple myeloma in Los Angeles, California, at age 80.
+I will always be a girl who lost her mom."

 While a student at her Catholic secondary school, Marymount High School, Hargitay was active in cheerleading, student government, athletics, and the theater program.
 She enjoyed acting and enrolled at UCLA after graduation from high school in 1982.
 That same year, Hargitay was crowned Miss Beverly Hills USA.
 By the time she was a freshman in college, Hargitay had an agent and several small roles to her credit.
 She attended UCLA School of Theater Film and Television where she was a member of Kappa Kappa Gamma.
 She left before completing her degree.
 Hargitay attended Groundlings Theatre and School in Los Angeles.